 Shallow, informal workings can give way through both drought and deluge and can have significant impacts on insurance cover and mortgage availability.

 Sea levels could rise by as much as 1m in the next century, accelerating coastal erosion in already vulnerable areas.
 Not everywhere will be protected and funds to defend communities are not infinite.

 Whole settlements could be given up to the sea, while many properties may have a shorter lifespan and unable to get insurance or mortgages.
 Some may walk into a transaction on a cash basis with eyes wide open, but for many they could become trapped and be staring at a total loss on their investment.

 The Met Office: The future just got a lot nearer!

 At our recent climate change conference, Tyrone Dunbar, Manager Urban Climate Sciences at the Met Office delivered a powerful session on the main drivers of climate change and a scary forecast for 2050 that became all the more real in 2022!

 The Law Society issued new guidance for law firms on how to engage with clients on advice about climate risks and there are clear references to the Duty to Warn and Duty to Disclose.
 For conveyancers, with the availability of climate analysis automatically in our key search reports, we want to make it easier for you.

 Clients are also increasingly familiar with climate change and will want to understand if there is a material impact to their investment.
 For these reasons, we launched our ClimateIndex™ forward climate analysis in summer 2022 to provide simple answers that look forward up to a 30-year period, which covers most mortgage terms and typical occupancy.

-This is available automatically at no extra cost in the environmental search reports listed below
+And all available automatically at no extra cost in the environmental search reports listed below: